 Born in Naples, Riccardo Muti studied piano at the Conservatory of San Pietro a Majella under Vincenzo Vitale, graduating with distinction.
-He was subsequently awarded a diploma in Composition and Conducting from the Conservatory “Giuseppe Verdi” Milan, where he studied under the guidance of Bruno Bettinelli and Antonino Votto.
+He was subsequently awarded a diploma in Composition and Conducting from the Conservatory “Giuseppe Verdi” in Milan, where he studied under the guidance of Bruno Bettinelli and Antonino Votto.

 He first came to the attention of critics and the public in 1967, when he was unanimously awarded the first place by the prestigious jury of the “Guido Cantelli” competition for conductors in Milan.
 The following year he was appointed Music Director of the “Maggio Musicale Fiorentino,” a position he maintained until 1980.
 In 1971 Muti was invited by Herbert von Karajan to conduct at the Salzburg Festival, the first of many occasions, which led to a celebration of forty years of artistic collaboration with the Austrian festival in 2010.
 During the 1970s, he was Music Director of the London Philharmonia (1972 to 1982) succeeding Otto Klemperer.
 From 1980 to 1992, he inherited the position of Music Director of the Philadelphia Orchestra from Eugene Ormandy.

 From 1986 to 2005, he was Music Director of the Teatro alla Scala and under his direction important projects were undertaken such as the Mozart-Da Ponte Trilogy and the Wagner Ring Cycle.
-Alongside the classics of the repertoire, he brought many rarely performed and neglected works to light, including pieces from the Neapolitan school of the XVIII Century, as well as operas by Gluck, Cherubini, and Spontin.
+Alongside the classics of the repertoire, he brought many rarely performed and neglected works to light, including pieces from the Neapolitan school of the XVIII Century, as well as operas by Gluck, Cherubini, and Spontini.
 Most recently Poulenc’s “Les dialogues des Carmélites” earned Muti the prestigious “Abbiati Critics’ Prize”.
-The long period spent as the Musical Director of the organization La Scala culminated in the triumphant re-opening of the restored theatre La Scala with Antonio Salieri’s “Europa Riconosciuta” on December 7th, 2004.
+The long period spent as the Music Director of the organization La Scala culminated in the triumphant re-opening of the restored theatre La Scala with Antonio Salieri’s “Europa Riconosciuta” on December 7, 2004.

-His contribution to Verdi’s repertoire is incredible: he conducted Ernani, Nabucco, I Vespri Siciliani, La Traviata, Attila, Don Carlos, Falstaff, Rigoletto, Macbeth, La Forza del Destino, Il Trovatore, Otello, Aida, Un ballo in Maschera, i Due Foscari, I Masnadieri.
+His contribution to Verdi’s repertoire is incredible: he conducted Ernani, Nabucco, I Vespri Siciliani, La Traviata, Attila, Don Carlos, Falstaff, Rigoletto, Macbeth, La Forza del Destino, Il Trovatore, Otello, Aida, Un ballo in Maschera, I Due Foscari, I Masnadieri.